Marker Logo

 Topics.
 This memorial is listed in this topic list: Military.

 Location.
-38° 34.274′ N, 90° 11.304′ W. Marker is in Cahokia Heights, Illinois, in St. Clair County.
-Memorial is at the intersection of East 1st Street and Church Street, on the right when traveling east on East 1st Street.
+38° 34.274′ N, 90° 11.304′ W. Memorial is in Cahokia Heights, Illinois, in St. Clair County.
+It is at the intersection of East 1st Street and Church Street, on the right when traveling east on East 1st Street.
 Touch for map.
-Marker is at or near this postal address: 999 E 1st St, East Saint Louis IL 62206, United States of America.
+Memorial is at or near this postal address: 999 E 1st St, East Saint Louis IL 62206, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-13 Star Day (a few steps from this marker); Parks Air College (a few steps from this marker); Revolutionary War Memorial (within shouting distance of this marker); St. Louis Downtown Airport (Parks Airport) (within shouting distance of this marker); Chief Pontiac (within shouting distance of this marker); The Grand Plan (within shouting distance of this marker); Cahokia Association for the Tricentennial (within shouting distance of this marker); Lewis and Clark in Illinois (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A different marker also named Veterans Memorial (a few steps from this marker); 13 Star Day (a few steps from this marker); Parks Air College (a few steps from this marker); Revolutionary War Memorial (within shouting distance of this marker); St. Louis Downtown Airport (Parks Airport) (within shouting distance of this marker); Chief Pontiac (within shouting distance of this marker); The Grand Plan (within shouting distance of this marker); Cahokia Association for the Tricentennial (within shouting distance of this marker).
 Touch for a list and map of all markers in Cahokia Heights.

 Paid Advertisement